Is There A Link Between Inflammation And Depression?

 Cut out inflammatory foods

 The second step is to cut out any foods that add to inflammation.
 These can include processed foods, corn oil, and red meat.
-You may also reduce or eliminate the amount of refined sugar, white flour, and other carbohydrates you take in.
+You may also reduce or eliminate the amount of refined sugar, white flour, and other carbohydrates you ingest.

 Exercise

-Exercise is a significant way to reduce inflammation.
+Clinical trials have shown that exercise is a significant way to reduce inflammation.
 You don't necessarily need to jump into a high-intensity workout regimen to exercise, but you can try to get 30 minutes of exercise four or five times throughout the week.
 Exercise can include walking, swimming, jogging, and other low-impact formats.
-It may also be beneficial to try ten minutes of weight training a few times a week if it fits your schedule.
+It may also be beneficial to try 10 minutes of weight training a few times a week if it fits your schedule.

 Reduce stress